zaneris123/CoordinateOffset/docs/Testing.md

   * Log out and back in in the world you died, and verify that it still points to the place you died.
   * Log in on an empty profile (that has never played or died before) and verify that the compass spins.
 * Lodestone/Lodestone Compass
-  * NOTE: These act strangely in Creative mode, so do these tests in Survival.
+  * NOTE: These behave differently in Creative mode and Survival mode.
+Do these tests once in both modes.
   * Verify that an attuned compass points to the Lodestone.
   * Log out and back in in the world with the Lodestone, and verify that it still points to the Lodestone.
   * Change worlds and verify that it spins when in a different world from the Lodestone.
+  * In Creative mode, move the compass around in your inventory and ensure it keeps pointing to the Lodestone.
+  * Throw the attuned compass on the ground.
+Verify that while it rotates, the needle on one face of the compass always points towards the lodestone.
+(The other face is mirrored horizontally, so it will face the lodestone but flipped.)
+    Do this from a few different sides of the lodestone.
 * Sculk Sensor
   * Verify that you can activate it by moving around, it visibly gives off a redstone signal, and you can see the particle fly from yourself to the sensor.